 Eggs are a natural way for women to meet their needs for choline–a key nutrient for baby’s brain

-During a baby’s development, choline affects areas of the brain responsible for memory and learning.2 Some evidence suggests that choline may also play a role in the proper formation of the neural tube, much like folic acid, although more research is needed to better understand this role.3
+This is important because during a baby’s development, choline affects areas of the brain responsible for memory and learning.2 Some evidence suggests that choline may also play a role in the proper formation of the neural tube, much like folic acid, although more research is needed to better understand this role.3

-Researchers found pregnant women who consumed at least one egg in a 24 hour period were eight times more likely to meet the recommendation for choline, compared to those who did not consume eggs.1 Higher milk intakes also had a positive, but smaller, impact on women’s choline intakes.
+Researchers found pregnant women who consumed at least one egg in a 24-hour period were eight times more likely to meet the recommendation for choline, compared to those who did not consume eggs.1 Higher milk intakes also had a positive, but smaller, impact on women’s choline intakes.
 The authors of this study concluded that eating eggs and milk can help women meet the daily recommendations for choline.
 Eggs are recognized by experts as a concentrated source of choline and contain much more choline than other common food sources (see the table below).
-Choline is found in the egg yolk, and women can meet more than half of their daily needs for choline by eating two eggs, which is the amount considered a serving by Canada’s Food Guide.
+Choline is found in the egg yolk, and women can meet 75% of their daily needs for choline by eating two eggs, which is the amount considered a serving by Canada’s Food Guide.

 Choline content of some common food sources